Victory over Japan Day in China Date in the current year: September 3, 2023

 In 1949, the Communist Party of China proclaimed the People’s Republic of China on the territory of mainland China.
 The Nationalist Government pulled out of the mainland and relocated to Taiwan.
-The PRC continued to celebrate September 3 as Victory over Japan Day, whereas in Taiwan it is now celebrated as Armed Forces Day.
-Since 2014, Hong Kong has celebrated V-J Day on the same day as mainland China.
+The PRC continued to celebrate September 3 as Victory over Japan Day, whereas in Taiwan transformed into Armed Forces Day.

 Remind me with Google Calendar